-Adams’s original “Remember the Ladies” letter, written to her husband John on March 31, 1776, is on loan to the Museum from the Massachusetts Historical Society and featured as part When Women Lost the Vote: A Revolutionary Story 1776-1807, on view through April 25, 2021 and available online anytime.
+Adams’s original “Remember the Ladies” letter, written to her husband John on March 31, 1776, was on loan to the Museum from the Massachusetts Historical Society and was featured as part When Women Lost the Vote: A Revolutionary Story 1776-1807, through April 25, 2021 and available online anytime.

 About Melissa Dunphy

 Born to refugee parents and raised in Australia, Melissa Dunphy immigrated to the United States in 2003 and has since become an award-winning and acclaimed composer specializing in vocal, political, and theatrical music.
 She first came to national attention in 2009 when her large-scale choral work the Gonzales Cantata was featured in The Wall Street Journal, The Atlantic, Harper’s Magazine, National Review, Comedy Central, and on Fox News and MSNBC's The Rachel Maddow Show, where host Rachel Maddow described it as “the coolest thing you’ve ever seen on this show.”
 Dunphy has a Ph.D. in Music Composition from the University of Pennsylvania and a B.M. in Theory and Composition from West Chester University, and is a lecturer in composition at Rutgers University.